mbraekman/mbraekman.github.io/_posts/2023-04-13-API-File-Scanning.md

       - '3310:3310'
 ```

 But how do you communicate with the container instance version of the anti-virus scanner?
 The nClam NuGet Package handles most of the work for you.
-All you need to do is specify the hostname (or private IP-address when using a vnet) and port number, which is why the docker-compose file includes port mapping.
+All you need to do is specify the hostname (or private IP address when using a VNET) and port number, which is why the docker-compose file includes port mapping.

 The code snippet below demonstrates how to use the ClamAV client to scan uploaded files for viruses.
 Simply create a new _ClamClient_ object by providing the hostname and port number, use the _SendAndScanFileAsync_-method to scan the file content, and wait for the result.
-If a virus is detected, you can handle it accordingly, in this case I'm merely returning a custom object included the results of the scan.
+If a virus is detected, you can handle it accordingly, in this case, I'm merely returning a custom object including the results of the scan.

 ```csharp
 var clamClient = new ClamClient(_fileScannerSettings.HostName, _fileScannerSettings.PortNumber);